 In March 2007, the Company and Vision entered into an Amendment of the Securities Purchase Agreement whereby, amongst other things, the obligations of the Company to register the securities sold were waived and deemed to have effect from the inception of the parties' agreement.
 Vision also entered into an agreement for the lock-up of all its securities for a period of 12 months from March 21, 2007.
-Between March 2007 and May 2007, Vision exercised its rights to convert its preferred stock into the Company's Common Stock and 27,819 shares of Series B Preferred Stock were converted into 2,781,900 shares of the Company on May 10, 2007, repurchased 18,181 shares of Series B Preferred Stock from Vision at a purchase price of \$110 per share.
+Between March 2007 and May 2007, Vision exercised its rights to convert its preferred stock into the Company's Common Stock and 27,819 shares of Series B Preferred Stock were converted into 2,781,900 shares of the Company's Common Stock.
+Further, pursuant to the terms of the private offering of the Company that was completed in April 2007, the Company on May 10, 2007, repurchased 18,181 shares of Series B Preferred Stock from Vision at a purchase price of \$110 per share.
 A total of \$1,999,910 was paid for the repurchase of these shares.
 Vision paid an aggregate of \$1,818,100 for these shares at the time of purchase, which included warrants, as discussed in the previous paragraph.
 As discussed further in the previous paragraph, these warrants were valued at \$3,261,016 on the date of purchase by Vision.
-The repurchase discussed for the previous paragraph, these warrants were valued at \$3,261,016 on the date of purchase by Vision.
-The repurchase of Series B Preferred Stock were cancelled by the Company.
+The repurchased shares of Series B Preferred Stock were cancelled by the Company.
 The repurchase was financed from the proceeds of the private offering completed in April 2007 and accords with the use of proceeds provision in the offering.
 The warrants that were issued still remain in Vision's ownership.